-I am not sure if it got its name because of how ugly, hot, and black it is or from the owner who set up a souvenir shop close by which has become a tourist attraction called Hell, Grand Cayman.
-I did receive an interesting note from a reader who claims to have a “mostly true, somewhat accurate, second-hand” knowledge of how Hell, Grand Cayman got its name”, but I couldn’t verify it.
+I am not sure if it got its name because of how ugly, hot, and black it is or from the owner who set up a souvenir shop close by which has become a tourist attraction called Hell Grand Cayman.
+I did receive an interesting note from a reader who claims to have a “mostly true, somewhat accurate, second-hand” knowledge of how Hell, Grand Cayman got its name” by a gal named Kelli!
+But I couldn’t verify it.
 You can read it here:

 Actually, the rock formation is known as “ironshore”.
 It is an elevated fossil coral reef dating back more than a million years!
 This limestone composition is more commonly known as karst.
 According to a scuba diver and geologist from Chevron:

 “The ironshore karst is a special type, both in terms of its texture and origin.
 First, texture – it is a black, random sponge work of pits, jagged ridges and pointed pinnacles.
 It is developed in a narrow strip just above the tide line on ancient limestone rocks.
 If you break off a piece, you will see that the black color is present near the surface and it grades to gray inside.
 Second, origin – it is being dissolved largely by algae, bacteria, and fungi so it is often called “biokarst.”
 These tiny (microscopic) organisms bore into the rock and dissolve the calcite crystals.
 They are most dense within a centimeter or so at the surface, causing the black color.”

 “So, when you travel around the Carribean, look at the rocky shoreline, if it is limestone, biokarst may be well developed.
 The most famous occurrence is at a place called Hell, Grand Cayman.”